mobilecoinfoundation/cookiecutters/README.md

 crate_categories [cryptography no-std]: api-bindings database gui
 ```

-We can break down one of the line prompts:
+Each prompt follows a similar patter.

 ```console
 repo_name [repository]: a_new_repo
 ```

-The above line can be broken down into:
+The above prompt can be broken down into:

 - `repo_name`: is the [setting](#settings) that `cookiecutter` is asking for.
 - `[repository]`: the default value `cookiecutter` will use if nothing is